 You can use several products in conjunction with Chime to improve your credit, including:

 If you’ve had difficulty getting a credit card, either because you have no credit or bad credit, Chime Credit Builder Card is a go-to solution.
-Since they don’t pull a credit report or even review your prior banking history, anyone can open an account.
+Since they don’t pull a credit report or even review your prior financial history, anyone can open an account.
 And all you need to do to get the credit card is to open a Chime Spending Account and get on the Waitlist for the Chime Credit Builder Card.

 Once you do, you’ll be in line to have a Visa card that can be used anywhere Visa is accepted, with a credit limit that’s completely within your control.
 What’s more, the card comes with a 0% APR and no fees.
 That makes it the perfect no-cost way to begin building or improving your credit.
 Sign up for the Chime Credit Builder Card Waitlist today.